Introduction

 Also, it increases hydration and reduces the appearance of wrinkles on the skin.

-In a 2019 study from Germany, 72 older women who received either liquid collagen or a phony supplement were examined to determine the effects of collagen supplementation.
+from Germany, 72 older women who received either liquid collagen or a phony supplement were examined to determine the effects of collagen supplementation.

 Skin hydration, elasticity, roughness, and density significantly improved after four weeks in individuals who received liquid collagen.

-A 2019 assessment of research from the University of California, Irvine, corroborated these findings and found that collagen supplements are “promising” in their capacity to raise skin elasticity, moisture, and density.
+from the University of California, Irvine, corroborated these findings and found that collagen supplements are “promising” in their capacity to raise skin elasticity, moisture, and density.

 However, the study stated that more research is required.